mochi-hpc-experiments/python-io-pipeline-bench/README.md

 ## Running the benchmark

 You can run a set of benchmarks sweeping across a range of concurrencies by running `./run-all-basic.sh`.
 It takes a single (optional) command line argument to specify the Python venv to use.
 If no command line argument is given, then it assumes `./.venv`.
 The results will be written to a file called `results.<pid>.dat`.

+The results can be plotted using the `io-pipeline-bench-plotter.py` script.

 The underlying benchmark code is in `io-pipeline-bench.py`.
 You can look at `run-all-basic.sh` to see examples of how to invoke it in different configurations.